 Analytics Tune Up!
 Insights and methods to achieve a manageable approach to Google AnalyticsWorkshop

-Brian Alpert, Smithsonian Institution, USA, Elena Villaespesa, The Metropolitan Museum of Art, USA
+Brian Alpert, Smithsonian Institution, USA, Elena Villaespesa, Pratt Institute, USA

 Since its introduction in November 2005, Google Analytics has evolved from being a basic tracking tool to one of the most popular AND powerful analytics tools of any kind.
 For all that sophistication, “GA” is still very much a tool that is first and foremost easy to implement and use.
 Great, right?
 Actually, no!
 Museum websites are complex aggregations of content, collection databases and eCommerce, and today’s multisite ecosystem poses technical challenges for analytics programs and their managers.
 As easy as it is to implement today’s Google Analytics, it must still be approached with a mixture of planning, caution and training.